broadinstitute/depmap-portal/data-prep-pipeline/README.md

 1. **Transformed Data**: These datasets are generated from current release or a combination of current release and other relevant data such as hgnc gene table, onocokb annotated data, etc.
 2. **Legacy Data**: These datasets are not part of the currrent release anymore.
 However, they are still used for some analysis.
 E.g. RNAi data.

+## How to run the data prep pipeline

+First, make sure you have conseq installed from here: https://github.com/broadinstitute/conseq and conseq is executable.

+Then, assuming you are in depmap-portal/data-prep-pipeline where this readme is located, install and activate a poetry environment.
+To do so, you can run `poetry shell`.
+Once inside the poetry environment, run `conseq run common.conseq` which will run each rule mentioned there and produce the relevant output.

+NOTE: There are two primary configuration files, `release_inputs.conseq` which contains all the taiga ids of the initial inputs for different rules and `common.conseq` which contains all the available rules.
+If you would like to upload the output data, then please use a -u flag in the relevant conseq rule's python execution line.
+If a specific taiga id is provided after the -u flag as a parameter, then the output data will be uploaded to that particulartaiga id.
+If no parameter is provided, then the output data will be uploaded to the release dataset mentioned in `release_inputs.conseq`.

 ## How to add a dataset to the data prep pipeline

 #### If source data is from release only